pratheekhegde/hadba/README.md

-# openFFS
+# Hadba (Formerly openFFS)

-openFFS is a WebApp for collecting semester wise feedbacks from the students
+Hadba is a WebApp for collecting semester wise feedbacks from the students
   - Add Faculty and subject information
   - Feed the timetable of each class
   - Conduct feedback of sessions of each class